 Doretta has performed as a concerto soloist with the Melbourne Symphony Orchestra, Melbourne Chamber Orchestra and Nanning Symphony Orchestra (China), and was a finalist in several major Australian competitions, including the 2015 Symphony Australia Young Performer Award and the Dorcas McClean Travelling Scholarship for Violinists, where she was a major prizewinner and received the inaugural Fritz Kreisler Prize.

-She has appeared as a chamber musician at the Prussia Cove International Musicians Seminar, International Holland Music Sessions, Musica Viva Festival and Yellow Barn, where she collaborated with Roger Tapping (Juilliard String Quartet) and Donald Weilerstein.
+As a chamber musician, Doretta has appeared at the the International Holland Music Sessions, the MusicaViva Festival and the Yellow Barn Music Festival, where she collaborated with Roger Tapping (Juilliard String Quartet) and Donald Weilerstein.

-Doretta received her Master of Music at the Hochschule für Musik Hanns Eisler in Berlin where she graduated in 2018 with the highest grade.
-She completed her undergraduate degree at the Sydney Conservatorium of Music as a student of Alice Waten.
-The scholarships and awards which have supported her studies include an Australia Council Grant, a George & Margaret Henderson Travelling Scholarship, DAAD award, Ernest V. Llewellyn Memorial Fund scholarship and an Ian Potter Cultural Trust grant.
+In 2018, Doretta received her Master of Music with distinction from the Hochschule für Musik "Hanns Eisler", Berlin, having previously completed an undergraduate degree at the Sydney Conservatorium of Music as a student of Alice Waten.
+Doretta is very grateful for the many benefactors, scholarships and awards which have supported her studies, including the George & Margaret Henderson Travelling Scholarship, a scholarship from the DAAD, the Ernest V. Llewellyn Memorial Fund scholarship and a grant from the Ian Potter Cultural Trust.